stjudecloud/docs/docs/guides/covid-19/interactive-node.md

 The following command will run the app using the credentials you provided and will log you into the node after it boots up.

-`dx run app-cwic -icredentials=mycredentials:creds.txt --allow-ssh --ssh -y`
+`dx run app-cwic -icredentials=mycredentials:creds.txt --ssh -y`

 or replace `mycredentials` with the name of the DNAnexus project with your credentials file.
 If you have SSH issues while trying to connect to the job, make sure your SSH keys are [configured properly](https://documentation.dnanexus.com/developer/apps/execution-environment/connecting-to-jobs).